Super Images -- A New 2D Perspective on 3D Medical Imaging Analysis: Results

+Table~\ref{tab:main_results} shows the mean results of 5-fold cross-validation for the HECKTOR dataset for different models.
+Dim. column indicates the dimensionality of the model used for that experiment, with 2D SI meaning a 2D model trained on SIs.
+The vanilla U-Net models on 3D and 2D SI achieved similar DSC of 0.728 and 0.725, respectively, whereas the number of parameters for the 2D model is three times less than that of the 3D model.
+Similar values can be observed for the other metrics for both approaches too.

+With the SE-norm U-Net, the performance increased across the metrics.
+Again the 3D training against the 2D with SIs reached similar DSC of 0.747 and 0.737, respectively.
+The model parameters for 3D, however, is 21.75M in contrast to 8.51M with the 2D approach.
+Before moving to the ViT models, we additionally experimented with a larger kernel model for the SI approach with the 2D network.
+We increased the kernel size to 7 (as opposed to 3 in the vanilla approach) in the training, increasing the model complexity (28.09M), but this did not seem to show too much of an improvement in DSC.
+Precision, recall and HD95 values were similar in the three experiments.

+Swin UNETR performance for the two approaches were also similar.
+The 3D network training with volumetric data achieved DSC of 0.729, with a model complexity of 15.7M params, whereas the 2D SIs approach reached a slightly better DSC of 0.732 with only 6.3M params.
+Although precision and recall were similar for the two experiments, HD95 for the SI-based learning was higher with Swin UNETR model.
+This is hypothesized to be caused by the nature of HD95 calculation on the 2D plane against 3D plane.

+Further ablation studies were conducted to study the behavior of the image arrangements as listed in Table~\ref{hecktor_results}.
+The HECKTOR dataset scans were cropped around the tumor region to form a small size of $80\times80\times48$ for a quick experimentation.
+The SIs were arranged in different ways, i.e. the $sw$ and $sh$ were chosen with different arrangements to see how it would effect the model learning.
+The results shown are the means of 5-fold cross validation.
+The results indicate that the more square-like formation of SIs perform better than elongated rectangular arrangements.

+Finally, SSL pretraining was applied for model initialization for the HECKTOR dataset.
+Masking (i.e. inpainting) and jigsaw puzzle techniques were selected as the pretraining tasks.
+During pretraining, the models were trained for 300 epochs for the reconstruction.
+During finetuning they were trained for 100 epochs.
+Masking and jigsaw with the SE-norm U-Net showed an improvement in DSC, reaching 0.741 and 0.738, respectively.
+Swin UNETR was experimented with the masking approach, ending up with a similar performance in DSC.
+Interesting observation here is that all the models achieved better HD95 values with the pretraining.

-In the atrial segmentation task, because the dataset contains only 100 scans, we used 4-fold cross validation, leaving more to validation set for better generalizability.
-In this set of experiments as well, there are two separate settings: (i) a U-Net comparison, and (ii) experimental image preprocessing for SIs.
+In the atrial segmentation task, because the dataset contains only 100 scans, we used 4-fold cross-validation, leaving more to the validation set for better generalizability.
+In this set of experiments listed in Table~\ref{asc_results}, there are two separate settings: (i) U-Net comparison and (ii) experimental image preprocessing for SIs.
+The first setting is to repeat the performance generalizability in a different task, and the second setting now focuses on how preprocessing techniques can easily be used and can boost the performance of the SI-based model.